top of page

 Expanding Successful Affordable Housing in the City of Cambridge

-The Walden Square Phase II development proposes to construct 96 units of new family affordable housing on the property of Walden Square Apartments.
-Owned and managed by Boston-based WinnCompanies, the community of Walden Square has provided 240 units of quality affordable housing for residents of the City of Cambridge for more than two decades.
+Acquired by Boston-based WinnCompanies in 2001, the community of Walden Square has provided 240 units of quality affordable housing for residents of the City of Cambridge for a quarter of a century.

 bottom of page